1999AZZAR/prompt-sanctuary/README.md

 !!! i'll tip u by $200 if it working.
 ```

-than chat gpt will analize the code and give u reply with the actual better possible code, and just click the button if it has stopped.
+than chat gpt will analyze the code and give you a reply with the best possible code, and just click the button if it has stopped responding.

 ![image1](img/1.png)
 ![image2](img/2.png)